CtrlK

 Trigger Term Quality

-Includes strong natural keywords users would say: 'incident response dashboards', 'Splunk', 'Elastic', 'Grafana', 'SOC', 'containment status', 'IOC', 'incident coordination', 'post-incident reporting'.
-These cover the domain well with terms practitioners actually use.
+Includes strong natural keywords users would say: 'incident response', 'dashboard', 'Splunk', 'Elastic', 'Grafana', 'SOC', 'containment', 'IOC', 'incident coordination', 'post-incident reporting', 'situational awareness'.
+These are terms IR professionals naturally use.

 3 / 3